gravitational/teleport/docs/prerelease.md

-## Prerelease Checklist
+## Pre-release Checklist

-This checklist is to be run prior to cutting a Release.
+This checklist is to be run prior to cutting a release.

-- [ ] Collaborate on Changelog / Release notes
+- [ ] Collaborate on changelog/release notes
-- [ ] Share Release notes and timing with Marketing Team
+- [ ] Share release notes and timing with marketing team
-- [ ] Check Apple Dev Portal https://developer.apple.com/ to confirm any TOCs
+- [ ] Check [Apple Developer Portal](https://developer.apple.com/) to confirm any oustanding T&Cs
-- [ ] Create PR to update default Teleport version in Helm chart (https://github.com/gravitational/teleport/blob/master/examples/chart/teleport/values.yaml#L15) and docs